simrandulai/Data_projects_TripleTen/Zomato/README.md

 | Findings | Insights learned from the data analysis. |

 ### Data
-TripleTen provided an archived file of 5 seperate excel files from the mock company Zomato.
+TripleTen provided an archived file of 5 seperate excel files from the company Zomato.
 I used 2 for this project.
 - `'Zomato data.zip'`: Compressed exel files provided by team lead
     - `'orders'`: All orders made from the menu by all customers at all restaurants between Oct.
 4th 2017 and June 26th 2020.
     - `'users'`: All customers who completed orders during the designated time frame and their demographic information.
-- `'Measures Table'`: Created table for analysis and to maintain integrity of original files.
-Housing all used measures.
-- `'Calendar'`: Created table for analysis and to maintain integrity of original files.
-Housing all date information for potential calculations.
-- `'Segmentations'`: Created table for analysis and to maintain integrity of original files.
-Housing all segments and RFM scores needed for incusion.
-- `'RFM Table'`: Created table for analysis and to maintain integrity of original files.
-Housing all RFM calculations.

 ### Description:
 - This was a Customer Segmentation Analysis.
 - 19 page Tableau Visualization
 - Includes KPI cards, Pie charts, bar charts, RFM analysis, and dashboards.
-- Purpose was to successfully complete the Zomato onboarding project to showcase analytical skills to the mock company.
+- Purpose was to successfully complete the Zomato onboarding project to showcase analytical skills to the company.

 ### Assumptions:
 - The provided test datasets are accurate, complete, and consistent.